 It’ll be difficult( for anyone) to stop us.

 And this sets the tone for the ending.
 Hugely optimistic.
 But not out of bounds.
 Right?

 I cannot end this blogpost without “personalizing the context”.
 (Bless CELTA!)
 I put up in Faridabad, which in the 90’s, boasted of a few schools.
 And Apeejay School, of which I am a product, was the school every parent made a beeline for.
 It celebrated its silver jubilee the year I took admission into it.
-DAV schools were still budding, while DPS was just established.
+DAV schools stood strong, while DPS was just established.
+DAV was vetoed because I already saw it as a familiar space, courtesy my mother, and my father never wanted me to start as a teacher’s ward, urging me to carve my own identity elsewhere instead.
 Apeejay had a good screening procedure with an elite cliental.
 And every alumni (or Apeejay-ite) vouched for their alma mater’s role in shaping their lives, which made it an obvious choice.
 Now, of course, a hundred schools have cropped up in my sleepy town.
 And needless to say, the population has also spiked up.
 But the quest for getting in the best school seems never ending and prone to turning ugly.
 And Hindi Medium voices this concern aptly.
 A must watch if you wish to churn your soul a wee bit!